Constraint on scalar leptoquark from low energy leptonic observables

-with the shorthand notation of the one-loop mass ratio argument $x_q = m_{q}^2/\ms{2}$ used here and in the following.
-This result coincides with the formulas presented e.g.\ in ref.~\cite{Athron:2021iuf} (see also references therein) and includes universal leading logarithmic two-loop QED corrections \deltaqed{}~\cite{Degrassi:1998es, vonWeitershausen:2010zr}, which are also implemented in \texttt{FlexibleSUSY}, see ref.~\cite{Athron:2017fvs}.
+\end{widetext} with the shorthand notation of the one-loop mass ratio argument $x_q = m_{q}^2/\ms{2}$ used here and in the following.
+This result coincides with the formulas presented e.g.\ in Ref.~\cite{Athron:2021iuf} (see also references therein) and includes universal leading logarithmic two-loop QED corrections \deltaqed{}~\cite{Degrassi:1998es, vonWeitershausen:2010zr}, which are also implemented in \texttt{FlexibleSUSY}, see Ref.~\cite{Athron:2017fvs}.
 The loop function themselves are defined as (with following limits for $x\to0$: $F_F(x) \approx -9/2 - 3 \ln x$, $F_C(0)=0$, $F_E(0)=4$, $F_B(0)=2$; see also Refs.~\cite{Hisano:1995cp, Athron:2021iuf}): \begin{widetext}

-Note that the first two functions are positive, which allows only constructive interference of contributions from different quark generations (as long as all couplings are positive).
-The first term in eq.~\eqref{eq:am-full} contains the chirally enhanced ratio $m_{q}/m_{\mu}$ whereas the second one does not.
+\end{widetext} Note that the first two functions are positive, which allows only constructive interference of contributions from different quark generations (as long as all couplings are positive).
+The first term in Eq.~\eqref{eq:am-full} contains the chirally enhanced ratio $m_{q}/m_{\mu}$ whereas the second one does not.
 The chirally enhanced term appears together with a product of two couplings to different fermion chiralities $\Lcoupling{q2}\Rcoupling{q2}$.
 It is well known that this enhancement is crucial for the possibility to explain a significant leptoquark contribution to $\am{}$.

-The theory prediction \eqref{eq:am-full} can be compared to the difference between the experimental measurement and the corresponding Standard Model prediction (\ref{eq:Damu}).
+The theory prediction in Eq.~\eqref{eq:am-full} can be compared to the difference between the experimental measurement and the corresponding Standard Model prediction, see Eq.~\eqref{eq:Damu}.

 The Feynman diagrams contributing to two-body decays \twodecays{} are similar to the ones contributing to $\am{}$.
 Figure~\ref{fig:photon-diagrams} displays the four contributing types of one-loop diagrams; the main difference is the replacement of the external fermions and associated leptoquark coupling constants.